|

 the web.
 The results are impressive.

-from almost 100 years ago, made using a special plate-glass process.)
+from over 100 years ago, made using a special plate-glass process.)

 - Posters